Russia welcomes US proposal to extend nuclear treaty

 “We can only welcome political will to extend the document,” Peskov said in a conference call with reporters.
 “But all will depend on the details of the proposal.”

-The treaty, signed in 2010 by President Barack Obama and Russian President Dmitry Medvedev, limits each country to no more than 1,550 deployed nuclear warheads.
+The treaty, signed in 2010 by President Barack Obama and Russian President Dmitry Medvedev, limits each country to no more than 1,550 deployed nuclear warheads and 700 deployed missiles and bombers, and envisages sweeping on-site inspections to verify compliance.
 It expires on Feb.
 5.

 Russia has long proposed to prolong the pact without any conditions or changes, but President Donald Trump’s administration waited until last year to start talks and made the extension contingent on a set of demands.
 The talks stalled, and months of bargaining have failed to narrow differences.